Museum, Arms & Ammunition Pattern Rooms

 The Library of Small Arm & Ammunition Related Source Material includes over 1,000 original cartridge drawings.
 The Museum library holds over 3,000 books and documents linked to the gun and ammunition trades.
 Access can be obtained only by prior appointment with the curators of the Birmingham Proof House Museum.

-The Birmingham Proof House is very much a state of the art working establishment having all the 21st century capabilities and equipment a modern CIP Proof House requires and more, with ISO 9001 accreditation in place for both the Proof House and the British Proof Laboratory.
-The latter also holding ISO 17025 accreditation, a very exacting form of accreditation for Laboratories.
+The Birmingham Proof House is very much a state of the art working establishment having all the 21st century capabilities and equipment a modern CIP Proof House requires and more, with ISO accreditation in place for both the Proof House and the British Proof Laboratory.

 As part of the Proof House's wider brief for small arms saftey in general, organised tours began in 1997.
 These tours ensure that the historical development and heritage of small arms and ammunition, particularly that relating to Birmingham, is properly preserved and accessible.

-On arrival visitors will be served tea or coffee and biscuits in the main boardroom.
+On arrival visitors will be served refreshments and biscuits in the main boardroom.
 They will then receive a talk and visual presentation relating to the history of the Birmingham Proof House and the evolution of the gun and ammunition trades, focusing on the Birmingham Gun Trade.